-Getting divorced can come with plenty of heartache, paperwork, and even financial burdens.
+Getting divorced can come with plenty of heartache, paperwork, and even financial burden.
 But one of those struggles does not have to include a dip in your credit score just because you signed divorce papers.

 Obtain current credit reports